 - J1 visa

-- A monthly stipend
+- A monthly stipend for the study period

-- A monthly book allowance
+- A book allowance

-- Health insurance (basic coverage)
+- Health insurance (basic coverage through a group plan)

 Applicants are required to take the Graduate Record Examination (GRE) or the Graduate Management Admission Test (GMAT).
 Detailed information about the GRE and GMAT can be obtained at the GRE and GMAT websites respectively.
 Additional resources for the GRE and GMAT can be obtained from the embassy’s Robeson American Center at www.edusajamaica.org.
 A score for either the GMAT or GRE must be provided by applicants, by email to: Kingstonexchanges@state.gov, by or before June 18, 2021.
 The TOEFL is only required for applicants who are selected for the Fulbright grant.